Kong/kubernetes-ingress-controller/docs/api-reference.md

 UDPIngress is the Schema for the udpingresses API.
-It makes it possible to route traffic to your UDP services using Kong (e.g. DNS, Game Servers, etc.).
-For each rule provided in the spec the Kong proxy environment must be updated to listen to UDP on that port as well.

 <!-- udp_ingress description placeholder -->